 How to celebrate Yule?
 For me, it is still about the long night, old roots and quiet, useful magic.

 Yule has never been flashy for me.
 It is not loud and I do not rush it.
 And, I am not going to reinvent myself before January even starts.
+Winter solstice isn’t always on the exact same day; it typically falls on December 21st or 22nd in the Northern Hemisphere.
+But, June 20th or 21st in the Southern Hemisphere.
+Many celebrate it for the following 12 days too.

 Yule sits in the longest night of the year and says, “Rest first.
 Then we’ll talk.”
 That alone makes it one of the most honest holidays on the pagan calendar to me.